fun4seb/GitNotes/2021 ~ Fall/GEOG 374/GEOG374 - Week 2.md

 - **Modular growth of plants:**
     - **Module** = length of stem between two nodes
     - It is beneficial for plants to grow in modular sections because if a higher module dies, a lower module will continue growing

-# Functional Ecology
-- **Functional ecology** = Role of physiology and traits of plants in their response to the environment

-- Helps to answer questions such as...
-    - Why are some species found in different light environments while others are only found in open environment?
-    - Why are species found in a specific soil conditions while others are more generalists?

-## Concept of Niche
-- **Fundamental niche** = the range of conditions that a species is physiologically capable of growing in

-- Importance of "niche" in environmental assessments
-    - Helps to understand how much environmental changes a plant can sustain before the survival of individuals, or the normal development of populations can be affected

-# Light Availability
-- **Uses of light:**
-    - Allows plants to sense day length; reliable to time physiological events
-    - Photosynthesis

-- **Shade tolerance** = plant's ability to tolerate low light levels; ability to adapt to low light environments to continue growth

-- Acclimations to contrasting light environments:
-    - **Photosynthesis**
-        - The rate of photosynthesis is boosted in shady environments to allow for maximum light to be absorbed; compensating for scarcity in light by increasing rate of photosynthesis
-    - **Sunflecks and tree canopy**
-        - Sunfleck = instances of solar irradiance in which sunlight is able to directly reach the ground
-    - **Leaves and needles**
-        - Leaves/needs may change shape to maximize light interception when in shade (leaf shape at top vs. bottom canopy); Only shade-tolerant species show such plasticity
-        - Full light pattern = light penetrates deeper into the crown (foliage layers)
-    - **Crown architecture**
-        - The shape of the crown may change to optimize light capture in each light environment; Only shade-tolerant species show such plasticity
-    - **Growth allocation**
-        - Full light > allocation to all parts (trees)
-        - Low light environment
-            - Shade intolerant species keep growing in height
-            - Shade tolerant virtually stop growth, except to foliage (sit and wait strategy)

-- **Light availability in summary:**
-    - Plants can be subjected to variable light environments
-    - Some species evolved to acclimate their physiology (more efficient), their growth pattern and their shape (improve light capture) to occupy distinct niches
-        - Applies to shade facultative plants